 Chronic kidney disease (CKD) comes in stages and knowing your stage is important for deciding treatment.
 CKD has five stages, ranging from nearly normal kidney function (stage 1) to kidney failure (stage 5), which requires dialysis or kidney transplant.

 Diabetes and high blood pressure are the top causes of kidney diseases.
 Another form of CKD is glomerulonephritis, a general term for many types of kidney inflammation.
-Genetic diseases, autoimmune diseases, birth defects, acute kidney failure and other problems can also cause kidney disease.
-Take a 3-minute Kidney Disease Risk Quiz to see if you’re at risk (located in the DaVita Educational Tools section).
+Genetic diseases (such as polycystic kidney disease, or PKD), autoimmune diseases, birth defects, acute kidney failure and other problems can also cause kidney disease.
+Take a 3-minute Kidney Disease Risk Quiz to see if you’re at risk for renal disease (located in the DaVita Educational Tools section).

 Ways to take control:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.

 Please check with a physician if you need a diagnosis and/or for treatments as well as information regarding your specific condition.
 If you are experiencing urgent medical conditions, call 9-1-1